J6

 Accumulations

 The structures and installations we discovered in J6 were covered by accumulations.
-The first 2m are windblown soil accumulations with stones collapsed from the structures of the Temple Terrace.
+The first 2m are windblown soil accumulations and to some extent accumulations due to human activity in the neighborhood, with few stones collapsed from the structures of the Temple Terrace.
 The area is abondoned.

-The second type of accumulation is the soil that gathered through the Plaza during the Mittani period, in a short period of time, when the Temple Terrace, the Plaza and the houses to the south of the Plaza were intensively used and the soil grew faster (for this topic see Plaza in Unit J1).
-The accumulations during this period are interrupted by floors, structures and installations.
+The second type of accumulation is the soil that gathered through the Plaza during the Mittani period, in a short time lass, when the Temple Terrace, the Plaza and the area next to the houses to the south of the Plaza in Unit C2 were intensively used and the soil grew faster (for this topic see Plaza in Unit J1).
+The accumulations are interrupted by floors, structures and installations.
 See layering or gradual build-up for a description of the accumulations in terms of emplacement.

 During the Third Millennium the Plaza was kept cleaner.
 We encounter in J6 south of the eastern staircase flank wall a sereis of floors covered by thin accumulations.

-All of these soil accumulations are of human origin and are the result of natural processes.
-Soil was transported from far away by the wind.
-During our excavations, we documented several sandstorm.
+This soil has been accumulated as a result of a combination of human activity and natural processes, with soil being transported from far away by the wind and then deposited here.
+During our excavations, we documented several sandstorms.
 Sandstorms must have occurred in ancient times too, even though the climate in the region was different to how it is today.
 There was much more vegetation and it was less dry, but sandstorms still occurred (Deckers et al. 2010).

 Back to top: Loose materials in Unit J6